ralphcase/newmarketchurch.breezechms/README.md

 Jinja2 is used to create html output for printing and reporting.
 See https://pypi.org/project/Jinja2/.

 I've used [pdfkit](https://pypi.org/project/pdfkit/), which depends on [wkhtmltopdf](https://wkhtmltopdf.org/), to get print files.
 I'm not happy with this, both because it doesn't seem to work well and it makes the dependencies more complex.

+I'm looking at building the scripts to run under [docker](https://www.docker.com/) so they can be better run in different environments.
+This is a project still under development.